dolittle/Home/README.md

 [![Join the chat at https://gitter.im/dolittle/home](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dolittle/home?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Home is the landing point and spring board to the different aspects of the world of Dolittle.

+This repository contains a listing of all of our repositories and GitHub organisations.

 ## Contributing

-Read our [contribution guide](https://dolittle.io/contributing/) and get familiar with our [code of conduct](https://dolittle.io/contributing/guidelines/code_of_conduct/).
+Read our [contribution guide](https://dolittle.io/contributing/) and get familiar with our [code of conduct](https://dolittle.io/contributing/guidelines/code_of_conduct/) to start contributing.

-## Projects
+## Issues

-This repository holds the issues across all projects organized in the [Projects](https://github.com/dolittle/Home/projects) tab above.
-It also contains the links to all the projects organized from here.
+All of our issues are filed under this repository.
+This is to consolidate our issues to a single place where they can be monitored easily.

 ## Getting Started

-Go to our [documentation site](http://www.dolittle.io) and learn more about the project and how to get started.
+Go to our [documentation site](http://www.dolittle.io) and learn more about the Dolittle framework and how to get started.

 ## Organizations